1 Site Visit

 iii) Our advice regarding realistic time frames based on our knowledge of the process

 i) Preliminary Design (PD) – Refer attached sample PD plan

 Once we have gathered all the necessary information we can undertake preliminary design.

-In this stage, we consider various layouts for rooms, spaces and functions and explore the relationships of these to each other and to the features of the site and beyond so that we capture available breezes, views, natural light and shade and take advantage of all your property has to offer.
+During this stage, we consider various layouts for rooms, spaces, and functions, and explore the relationships of these to each other and to the features of the site so that we capture available breezes, views, natural light and shade, and take advantage of all your property has to offer.

 We use these layouts as the starting point from which to review your design brief and to confirm design parameters.

 There are opportunities throughout this stage for client review and feedback, allowing you to re-evaluate your brief if necessary.

 Your involvement at this early stage is important.
 The overall approach to the layout here paves the way for the whole project.